genesiscommunitysuccess/docs/docs/Glossary/glossary.md

 Aeron operates in a peer-to-peer model, it is brokerless, in contrast to other middleware, such as RabbitMQ, Kafka, and TIBCO EMS.

+There is an [aeron wiki](https://github.com/real-logic/aeron/wiki) on github.

 ## Akka
 Akka is a set of open-source libraries for designing scalable, resilient systems that span processor cores and networks.
-Akka provides low-level code to deliver reliable behavior, fault tolerance, and high performance.
+Akka provides low-level code to deliver reliable behaviour, fault tolerance, and high performance.

-Many common practices and accepted programming models do not address important challenges inherent in designing systems for modern computer architectures.
-To be successful, distributed systems must cope in an environment where components crash without responding, messages get lost without a trace on the wire, and network latency fluctuates.
+Aeron addresses important challenges inherent in designing distributed systems.
+To be successful, they must cope in an environment where components crash without responding, messages get lost without a trace on the wire, and network latency fluctuates.
-These problems occur regularly in carefully managed intra-datacenter environments - even more so in virtualized architectures.
+These are regular problems in carefully managed intra-datacenter environments - even more so in virtualized architectures.

 ## Amazon Elastic Compute Cloud
 Known as EC2.